zakariaalitii/ELT-Pipeline-with-dbt-Snowflake-and-Apache-Airflow/README.md

 Technologies Used
 ===========================

-a.
-Snowflake
-    What is it?
-A cloud-based data warehouse platform that offers high performance, scalability, and flexibility.
+- Snowflake: A cloud-based data warehouse platform that offers high performance, scalability, and flexibility..

-    Role in ELT: Acts as the central repository where raw data is loaded and transformations are executed.
+    - Role in ELT: Acts as the central repository where raw data is loaded and transformations are executed.
-b. dbt (Data Build Tool)
-    What is it?
-An open-source tool that enables data analysts and engineers to transform data in their warehouse by simply writing SQL select statements.
+- dbt (Data Build Tool): An open-source tool that enables data analysts and engineers to transform data in their warehouse by simply writing SQL select statements.

-    Role in ELT: Manages data transformations, dependencies, testing, and documentation within the warehouse.
+    - Role in ELT: Manages data transformations, dependencies, testing, and documentation within the warehouse.
-c.
-Apache Airflow
-    What is it?
-An open-source platform to programmatically author, schedule, and monitor workflows.
+- Apache Airflow: An open-source platform to programmatically author, schedule, and monitor workflows.

-    Role in ELT: Orchestrates the entire data pipeline, scheduling extraction, loading, and transformation tasks.
+    - Role in ELT: Orchestrates the entire data pipeline, scheduling extraction, loading, and transformation tasks.

 How the Project Works
 =================================

 This project builds an ELT pipeline using Snowflake, dbt, and Apache Airflow:

 - Data Source: Leverages Snowflake's TPCH sample data (orders and lineitem tables).